Approximations for STERGMs Based on Cross-Sectional Data: Results

 \subsubsection{General Setup and Notation}

-Suppose given an ergm with arbitrary terms and constraints.
-All networks we consider will have the same node set as the ergm.
-Thus, the only thing potentially varying from one network state to the next is the edge set.
-We will call a network state \emph{valid} if its edge set satisfies the constraints.

-To prove cross-sectional exactness results, we will need the following assumption on the constraints: \begin{enumerate} \item[(i)] the graph whose vertices are valid network states and whose edges connect valid network states that differ in edge state on exactly one dyad is connected. \end{enumerate} To prove durational exactness results, we will need the following additional assumption on the constraints: \begin{enumerate} \item[(ii)] given a valid network state, any edge in that network that is not unconditionally fixed by the constraints can be toggled off without violating the constraints. \end{enumerate} Thus, for an upper bound on degree we will obtain both cross-sectional and durational exactness results, for a lower bound on degree we will obtain only cross-sectional exactness results, and for a fixed number of edges constraint we will obtain no exactness results.
-We will call an edge \emph{free} if it is not unconditionally fixed by the constraints, and we will consider durations only for free edges.
+Suppose we are given an ERGM with arbitrary terms and constraints.
+To prove cross-sectional exactness results, we will need the following assumption on the constraints: \begin{enumerate} \item[(i)] given any valid network states $x$ and $y$, there is a sequence $z^{(1)},\dots,z^{(m)}$ of valid network states such that $z^{(1)} = x$, $z^{(m)} = y$, and $|z^{(i)} \Delta z^{(i + 1)}| = 1$ for all $i \in \{1,\dots,m-1\}$. \end{enumerate} To prove durational exactness results, we will need the following additional assumption on the constraints: \begin{enumerate} \item[(ii)] given any valid network state, any edge in that network that is not unconditionally fixed by the constraints (i.e., any free edge) can be toggled off without violating the constraints. \end{enumerate} We will consider duration only for free edges.

-Suppose also given a vector of positive durations $\vec D_0$, indexed by a positive integer $k$ corresponding to some dyad-independent notion of dyad type.
-(Homogeneous dissolution models are allowed, regarding a scalar as a vector of length 1.)
-We define $\vec D = \lambda \vec D_0$, where $\lambda$ is a positive scalar whose value we will regard as a variable parameter, and write $D_k$ for the $k$th component of $\vec D$.
-The interpretation is that $\vec D_0$ is given in some specific units (say days, weeks, years, ...) and $\lambda^{-1}$ signifies the fraction of that time unit that is represented by a single tergm time step, making $\vec D$ the vector of durations in units of the tergm time step.
+Suppose we are also given a vector of positive durations $\vec D_0$ of length $L$, and a mapping $\phi$ from dyads to $\{1,\dots,L\}$.
+We define $\vec D = \lambda \vec D_0$, where $\lambda$ is a positive scalar whose value we will regard as a variable parameter.
+The interpretation is that $\vec D_0$ is given in some specific units (say days, weeks, years, ...) and $\lambda^{-1}$ signifies the fraction of that time unit that is represented by a single STERGM time step, making $\vec D$ the vector of durations in units of the STERGM time step.
+We will frequently use the asymptotic notation $\mathcal O$; the limit being taken is $\lambda \to +\infty$, and the implied bounds may be interpreted as holding componentwise when stated for entire vectors or matrices.

-We let $\theta$ denote the canonical coefficients of the ergm, and $g$ the network statistics of the ergm.
-We will use $i$ and $j$ to refer to valid network states (not nodes); these symbols will always denote \emph{valid} network states, whether or not we use the term valid in referring to them.
-The ergm model probability is